 is a column or table constraint, respectively, that specifies that the column or set of columns cannot contain more than one occurrence of the same value or set of values.
-If you omit UNIQUE, duplicate values are allowed unless the column is part of the PRIMARY KEY.
+If you omit UNIQUE, duplicate values are allowed unless the column or set of columns is the PRIMARY KEY.